ShafeenTejani/style-transfer/README.md

 ## Algorithm

-See my related blog post(link) for an overview of the style transfer algorithm.
+See my related [blog post](https://shafeentejani.github.io/2016-12-27/style-transfer/) for an overview of the style transfer algorithm.

 The total loss used is the weighted sum of the style loss, the content loss and a total variation loss.
 This third component is not specfically mentioned in the original paper but leads to more cohesive images being generated.